The Commonplace

 0.05

 AI delivers initial operational/productivity gains in high-stakes work settings.
-Organizational Efficiency positive high operational gains / productivity
+Organizational Efficiency positive operational gains / productivity

 0.09